MISSION:

 DESCRIPTION:

-Physical Access Control System with contact-less biometrics (face, fingers, and iris) sensors as a standalone capability or integrated into a 20-foot CONEX container for rapid and non-stop identification and matching of personnel against the DoW Biometric Enabled Watch List.
+- Physical Access Control Systems (PACS) with contact-less biometrics (face, fingers and iris) for rapid and non-stop identification and matching of personnel.

 SYSTEM INTERDEPENDENCIES: